 Farmington MPO: - The Council operated two contracts in relation to operating and managing the Farmington MPO program.
+Mid-way through, these contracts were voided with the City of Farmington due to lack of staffing.

-McK & Cib: ZMTP - The Council operated a combined program under two planning grants received by McKinley and Cibola Counties respectively, to conduct fieldwork, prepare maps and trail designs, and assist with oversight and quality control on field construction work on trails under the Zuni Mountains Trails Project.
+McK: ZMTP QA-QC & Design- The Council operated a combined program under two contracts received by McKinley County to conduct fieldwork, prepare maps and trail designs, and assist with oversight and quality control on field construction work on trails under the Zuni Mountains Trails Project.